oglego/KMM/README.md

 # KMM
-Monitor machine's memory and write out logs using Kafka
+Monitor machine's memory and write out logs using Kafka.

+To run KMM you will need to have Kafka and Zookeeper installed - once installed you can start and stop them using the below commands.

+to start Zookeeper use the following command

+sh zookeeper-server-start zookeeper.properties

+To start Kafka use the following command

+kafka-server-start server.properties

+To stop Kafka use the following command

+Kafka-server-stop

+To stop Zookeeper use the following command

+Zookeeper-server-stop